-1.5°C 2.0°C IMPACT ł Extreme heat Global population exposed to severe heat every 1 in 5 years.
-14% 37% 2.6X worse 攀 Sea-ice-free Arctic Number of ice-free summers At least once every 100 years At least once every 10 years 10X worse Sea level rise Amount of sea level rise by 2100 (meters) 0.40m 0.46m 0.06m ę Species loss: Plants Plants that will lose half their habitable area 8% 16% 2X worse Species loss: Insects Insects that will lose half their habitable area 6% 18% 2X worse 泰 Coral reefs Further decline in coral reefs 70-90% 99% up to 29% worse Fisheries Declose in marine fisheries 1.5 Million Tonnes 3 Million Tonnes 2X deals were agreed to end and reverse deforestation by 2030 and to cut global emissions of methane.^[4] Livestock, manure, leaks from gas distribution networks and landfill waste all represent sources of methane.
+1.5°C 2.0°C IMPACT I Extreme heat Global population exposed to severe heat every 1 in 5 years.
+14% 37% 2.6X worse Sea-ice-free Arctic Number of ice-free summers At least once every 100 years At least once every 10 years 10X worse k Sea level rise Amount of sea level rise by 2100 (meters) 0.40m 0.46m 0.06m worse Species loss: Plants Plants that will lose half then habitable area 8% 16% 2X worse Species loss: Insects Innects that will lose half their habitable area 6% 18% 2X warse 泰 Coral reefs Further decline in coral reefs 70-90% 99% up to 29% worse Fisheries Decine in marine fisheries 1.5 Million Tonnes 3 Million Tonnes 2X worse

+In addition to a global commitment to phase down the use of coal, deals were agreed to end and reverse deforestation by 2030 and to cut global emissions of methane.
+Livestock, manure, leaks from gas distribution networks and landfill waste all represent sources of methane.
 When released into soil or water methane will eventually escape into the air where it is slow to degrade.
-Methane is the second most significant greenhouse gas in the UK.^[5]
+Methane is the second most significant greenhouse gas in the UK.
+[5]

 Be aware that these deals or pledges were often vague and non-binding.
 We need to push for these pledges to be enforced through legislation.
-The Glasgow Climate Pact only keeps 1.5°C in sight if countries take concerted and immediate action to deliver on their commitment.^[2] This means phasing down coal power, halting and reversing deforestation, speeding up the switch to electric vehicles and reducing methane emissions.
+The Glasgow Climate Pact only keeps 1.5°C in sight if countries take concerted and immediate action to deliver on their commitment.
+[2] This means phasing down coal power, halting and reversing deforestation, speeding up the switch to electric vehicles and reducing methane emissions.